suncoast-devs/handbook/lessons/cs-linq/lecture.md

 # Count

-> Returns `an integer` of items, the count of elements for which the expression returns `true`.
+> Returns `an integer` of items, the count of elements within the list.
+> If an expression is used, returns an integer of items the count of elements for which the
+> expression returns true.

 ---